Coeliac Disease

 Does my coeliac disease need monitoring?

-Your doctor may also arrange for you to have a simple scan of your bones (a DEXA scan), if there are concerns at the follow up appointment, to look for any sign that the bones have become thin so this can be treated early.
-People with coeliac disease may have reduce spleen function and the spleen is important in immune function, so vaccinations against flu and pneumococcal infections may be recommended.
+Your doctor may arrange for you to have a bone scan (a DEXA scan) at one of your follow-up appointments.
+This will look for any sign of bone thinning so it can be treated early, since some people can have weaker bones due to not absorbing enough calcium and vitamin D. Some people with coeliac disease may also have impaired spleen function.
+This is an important organ for our immune function, so vaccinations against flu and pneumonia infections may also be advised.

 What to ask your doctor